RADMIN - In Your Livelihood

 - Each activity to be a functional surprise and an tactile exploration.

-- Uncanny programme contributions from indoor/outdoor survival guide Heath Bunting, artist, farmer and boxing coach Grace Gamage, and others.
+- Uncanny program contributions from indoor/outdoor survival guide Heath Bunting, artist, farmer and boxing coach Grace Gamage and musician/artist Áine O'Dwyer.

 - A lot to share and much to keep close.